Nak2/Eel/README.md

 ## ✨ Features

 Code run via `el_run` tries to return a value as an expression first, then falls back to a statement.
-Return values are printed with **type-aware formatting**:
+Return values are printed with type-aware formatting:

 | Type | Output |
 |:--|:--|